JioTV: Viewership

-Reliance's JioTV was one of the most popular streaming apps across India, recorded a staggering 84 million unique visitors in March 2020, an increase from 74 million unique visitors in March of the previous year.
-The company is owned by Jio Platforms, the digital service business of the multinational Reliance Industires Limited conglomerate.
+JioTV recorded a 84 million unique visitors in March 2020, an increase from 74 million unique visitors in March of the previous year.
+The company is owned by Jio Platforms, the digital service business of Reliance Industries.

-According to a Kalagato report on OTT space, in 2018, JioTV saw around 18% of active users after Hotstar which has 40% active users.
+According to a Kalagato report on OTT space, in 2018, JioTV saw around 18% of active users after Disney+ Hotstar which has 40% active users.
 In terms of national reach, Hotstar and JioTV both had 30% and 24% respectively market share.

 JioTV recorded 74.5 million unique visitors in March 2019, which was an increase from 31.2 million unique visitors in March of the previous year.